 Three festivals, with similar celebrations consisting of ritualistic floating of toy boats, are celebrated in three different countries, in memory of ancient mariners, who undertook trans-oceanic voyages from Orissa to South East Asian countries including Indonesia and Thailand.

-It is likely that the mariners used monsoon wind and currents as aid for sailing ships during their onward and return voyages to Southeast Asia.
+It is likely that the Mariners used monsoon wind and currents as an aid for sailing ships during their onward and return voyages to Southeast Asia.

 In the 19th century, siltation and the formation of sandbars at the mouth of many rivers prevented ships from entering into the ports, leading to the decline in the usage of many ports.

 The Orissa coast frequently experienced cyclones and storms.
 Cyclones, accompanied by severe floods brought extensive damage and suffering in the districts of Balasore, Cuttack and the adjoining regions.
 Further, Orissa suffered greatly from the devastating floods which occurred between 1868 and 1896.
 Under such circumstances, the destruction of port installations was inevitable.

 The maritime trade was gradually transferred to Bengal, as the Europeans shifted headquarters from Balasore to Hugli.

 Thus, over a period of time, ancient methods of maritime trade disappeared, and are now only remembered and celebrated as rituals and social events along the east coast of India.